PsyChiLin/ggerp/README.md

-## ggerp: Graphical exploration of ERP data with R
+## `ggerp`: Graphical exploration of ERP data with R

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**ggerp** considers event-related brain potential (ERP) data analysis in a standard linear model setting and implements a set of functions in R to facilitate visual exploration of data and display of statistical testing results.
+`**ggerp**` considers event-related brain potential (ERP) data analysis in a standard linear model setting and implements a set of functions in R to facilitate visual exploration of data and display of statistical testing results.

 These R functions are based on [`ggplot2